 The problem with this seemingly beneficial change is the prevalence of polymorphisms in the MTHFR gene.
 MTHFR stands for an enzyme called methylenetetrahydrofolate reductase.
 Yeah, it’s a mouthful.
 You may have heard about MTHFR; it is a big topic of conversation in the circles I run in.
 These changed or mutated forms of this gene affect its structure and function.
 There are three MTHFR mutations that are often tested for in the population I work with, and those are MTHFR C677T, MTHFR A1298C, and MTHFR 03.
 All 3 have slightly different implications.
 MTHFR C677T has received the most attention for its health implications, which include reduced ability to convert synthetic folic acid into active folate that can be used by the cells, causing high homocysteine and miscarriage among other problems.
 MTHFR A1298C appears to affect methylation in a different way, by disrupting the BH4 cycle.
 At this point not much is known about MTHFR 03, but it is less commonly tested for, and according to the work of Dr. Amy Yasko it may be the most severe of the three mutations.

 A significant portion of the population is positive for at least one of these variants.
-The estimates I have read vary widely and I do not want to mislead anyone, but I can tell you that my family is affected, and of my clients, friends and associates that have been tested, I have honestly never seen a single person without at least one copy.
+The estimates I have read vary widely and I do not want to mislead anyone, but I can tell you that my family is affected, and of my clients, friends and associates that have been tested, I have honestly seen very few people without at least one copy.
 It is very prevalent, and it may increase cancer and disease risk.
 Also, it is very interesting to know that Dr. Ben Lynch’s research shows that autism began to rise at the same time folic acid fortification began.
 In his article I just referenced, Dr. Lynch shares this quote that really hits home:

 It is hypothesized here that the enhancement of maternal folate status before and during pregnancy in the last 15 years has altered natural selection by increasing survival rates during pregnancy of infants possessing the MTHFR C677T polymorphism, via reduction in hyperhomocysteinemia associated with this genotype and thereby miscarriage rates.
 This also points directly to an increased rate of births of infants with higher postnatal requirements for folic acid needed for normal methylation during this critical neurodevelopmental period.
 If these numbers have increased then so have the absolute number of infants that after birth fail to maintain the higher folate status experienced in utero thus leading to an increased number of cases of developmental disorders such as Autism.
 Detection of the C677T polymorphism as well as other methionine cycle enzymes related to folate metabolism and methylation at birth as part of newborn screening programs could determine which newborns need be monitored and maintained on diets or supplements that ensure adequate folate status during this critical postnatal neurodevelopment period.

 So it is a very complex situation, where the supplementation of synthetic folic acid seems to have helped the survival rate of the infants in this study, but is not enough to sustain these children.
 This definitely correlates with my own experience, given the rate of miscarriage in my family, and that my own folic acid supplementation during pregnancy was enough for my daughter to survive but not thrive.
-Dietary changes that eliminated foods enriched with synthetic folic acid and boosted her intake of natural folate did wonders for her, and supporting her genetics with the Yasko Protocol has taken her to the next level of health.
+Dietary changes that eliminated foods enriched with synthetic folic acid and boosted her intake of natural folate did wonders for her.

 For years I have wondered if many of the children that improve on diets like The Specific Carbohydrate Diet, Body Ecology Diet and GAPS can credit the removal of processed foods with synthetic sources of folic acid and their replacement with foods containing natural folate for some of their healing.
 I also wonder if people on these diets that are taking multivitamins with synthetic folic acid are being hindered in their healing by the very pill that is intended to boost their nutrition.
 Fortunately, as testing becomes more available and there is more awareness around this issue, using cheap synthetic folic acid in foods and supplements may come to an end in favor of more natural forms of folate.